 All these reasons combined led to a heavy market correction this year, with the overall crypto market valuation falling below the $1 trillion mark since January last year.

 Is It the Right Time to Enter the Market?

 There is a popular quote by Ken Fisher, “Time in the market beats timing the market”.
-This translates that the time you stay invested holds more value than the time you enter the market.
-Any asset invested for a long time can yield at par returns.
+This essentially means that the time you stay invested is more important than the time you enter the market.
+Any asset invested for a long time can yield on-par returns.
 However, not without its risks and limitations.